Akina-Aoki/duckdb_repo/lecture_code_along/week2_clean_string_squaddata/README.md

 ## Task 3
 Find rows that start with *title* column value in the *context* column value.

+Breakdown:

+context

+This is the long text field where the reading passage lives.

+title

+This is the shorter text that describes or summarizes the passage.

+LENGTH(title)

+This calculates how many characters are in the title.

+Example:

+If title = 'School Life' → LENGTH(title) = 11 characters (including the space).

+SUBSTR(context, 1, LENGTH(title))

+SUBSTR = “substring”, meaning “take part of the text.”

+The arguments are:

+context → which text to cut from.

+1 → start position.
+Here it means start at the first character of context.

+LENGTH(title) → how many characters to take.

+So this means:
+“Take the first N characters of context, where N is the length of title.”

+Example:

+title = 'School Life'

+context = 'School Life is very different in Japan...'

+LENGTH(title) = 11

+SUBSTR(context, 1, 11) = 'School Life'

+SUBSTR(context, 1, LENGTH(title)) = title

+Now we compare:
+“Are the first N characters of context exactly equal to title?”

+If yes → the row matches and is returned.

+If not → the row is filtered out.

+So the full WHERE line means:

+“Keep only the rows where the context text starts with the exact same characters as the title value.”

 ## Task 4
 Create a new column which is the first answer of the AI model.
 Do not use pattern matching in your query.